Calibrated Uncertainty for Molecular Property Prediction using Ensembles of Message Passing Neural Networks: Discussion

 \section{Discussion}

-In our first three experiments, we trained ensembles to predict atomisation energies on the QM9 and PC9 benchmark datasets, respectively, with random data splits.
-The results of predicting total energy $U_0$ on QM9 are comparable to previous work by the authors using the same base model~\cite{jorgensen}, meaning we did not loose accuracy with our approach.
+Through five computer experiments we have shown that the proposed ensemble approximation and recalibration method achieves good accuracy and uncertainty calibration on two publicly available benchmark datasets for molecular property prediction.
+In the first three experiments, random data splits were used to train ensemble models to predict atomisation energies on the QM9 and PC9 datasets, respectively.
+The result of predicting energy $U_0$ on QM9 is comparable with previous work by the authors using the same base model~\cite{jorgensen}, meaning we did not loose accuracy by extending the model to include predictive uncertainty.
 We saw a small increase in the error when predicting $E$ on QM9 which is consistent with results reported in~\cite{pc9}.
-The error when predicting $E$ on the more diverse PC9 dataset was almost twice as high compared to QM9, which is also consistent with results reported in~\cite{pc9}, indicating that the increase in chemical diversity makes the predictions task harder.
-In all three random split experiments, the proposed method produced well calibrated uncertainty estimates characterised by highly correlated average uncertainties and errors, as shown in the reliability diagram in Figure~\ref{fig:uncertainty_evaluation_qm9U0} and additionally in the supplementary material~\ref{sec:additional_uncertainty_results}, and summarized by low ENCE values (see Table~\ref{tab:results}).
-The reliability diagrams further show that for the test examples with high error the epistemic uncertainty is high relative to the aleatoric uncertainty, indicating high variance among the predictions of the individual models in the ensemble.
+The error when predicting $E$ on the more diverse PC9 dataset was almost twice as high compared to QM9, which is also consistent with results reported in~\cite{pc9}, indicating that the additional chemical diversity observed in this dataset makes the prediction task harder.
+In all three random split experiments, the proposed method produced well calibrated uncertainty estimates characterised by highly correlated average uncertainties and errors as well as highly correlated predicted and empirical quantiles, as shown in the calibration plots in figure~\ref{fig:uncertainty_evaluation_qm9U0} and additionally in the corresponding figures in supplementary material~\ref{sec:additional_uncertainty_results}, and further summarized by low ENCE and SSE values presented in table~\ref{tab:results}.
+The error-calibration plots further show that for the test examples with high error the epistemic uncertainty is high relative to the aleatoric uncertainty, indicating high variance among the predictions of the individual models in the ensemble.
 This means that the ensemble model is good at identifying instances that are out of distribution and therefore have high expected error, and exemplifies why it is useful to be able to distinguish between epistemic and aleatoric uncertainty in the predictions.
-The dispersion of uncertainty estimates, measured by the CV, was high in all three random split experiments, indicating the predicted uncertainty estimates are highly input dependent and thereby informative.
+In addition to being well calibrated, the uncertainty estimates were also sharp, as shown by combined low RMV and high CV values, indicating the predicted uncertainty estimates are highly input dependent and thereby informative.